Tawny eagle: Pairing and Territories

 The tawny eagle often seems to pair for life.
 Like most birds of prey, they are quite territorial towards conspecifics.
 The commonest display is single or mutual high circling or soaring often in wide spiral.
 Males will sometimes dive and stoop repeatedly around the female, though she does not usually respond by turning over.
-Pairs may engage in the display each to strengthen pair bonds.
+Pairs may engage in the display each year to strengthen pair bonds.
 Occasionally two tawny eagles will interlocks talons to descend rapidly, cartwheeling down 30 m or more within a few seconds, sometimes disengaging just before the ground.
-In other related eagles of the Aquilinae subfamily, cartwheeling interactions are usually considered to be aggressive fights between a territorial eagle and an intruder of the same gender.
+In other related eagles of the Aquilinae subfamily, cartwheeling interactions are usually considered to be aggressive fights between a territorial eagle and an intruder of the same sex.
 Prior studies thought this to be the case for the tawny eagle, with an estimated 82% of cartwheeling instances thought to be aggressive, 11% for courtship and 7% for apparent play.
-However, through closer observations evidence has been made of frequent cartwheeling between males and females as a regular part of the courtship display.Borello, W. D., & Borello, R. M. (2004).
-Two incidents of talon-grappling and cartwheeling in the Tawny Eagle Aquila rapax.
-Ostrich-Journal of African Ornithology, 75(4), 320-321.
+However, through closer observations evidence has been made of frequent cartwheeling between males and females as a regular part of the courtship display.
 Undulating sky dances are sometimes performed too by males with a series of descents and upward swoops on partially close wings, accompanied by calling.
 However, instances of this seem to be rare.
 In one instance, two males appeared to engage in a display for a single female.
 Per one author's opinion the aerial displays of the tawny eagle are "not particularly spectacular compared to other eagles".
-The breeding season tends to fall in March to August in northeastern Africa, October to June in west Africa and in almost all months of the year but in central, east and southern Africa, but mainly from May to November in Kenya and April to January in central and southern Africa.Vincent, A. W. (1945).
-On the breeding habits of some African birds.
-Ibis, 87(3), 345-365.
+The breeding season tends to fall in March to August in northeastern Africa, October to June in west Africa and in almost all months of the year but in central, east and southern Africa, but mainly from May to November in Kenya and April to January in central and southern Africa.
 In India, the breeding season is usually November to May, but occasionally can vary from any time from October to August.
 Mating generally occurs in and around the nest vicinity.
 The density very variable on the African continent overall of breeding pair which were estimated to occupy about 75 to 300 km2 each.
 Zimbabwe nest spacing was found to be 7 to 10 km in one study.
 On the border of Kruger National Park, 7 pairs found in a 460 km2 area but in regular spaced pylon nests in western Transvaal, nests were 19 to 20 km apart.
 In Hwange National Park, over 11 years of study, 92 pairs on were found to be nesting over basalt in a 4724 km2 area while 84 pairs on Kalahari sands in a 9876 km2 area.
 Mean nest distances on basalt were around 4 km while on sands it was around 59 km.
 In Zambia, the nesting density was considered high for the species at a pair per 28 km2.